By the time someone develops a smoker’s cough, that person already might have lung cancer, local health officials said.

 The screening consists of a questionnaire to determine eligibility and a CT chest scan, which will help detect if cancer is present in the lungs.
 Cost of the screening is $99, which covers the cost of the scan and the radiologist’s fee to read it.

 Medicare covers the test as a preventive benefit for those who are considered high risk, so the fee is waived.
 Medicare is billed for Medicare beneficiaries.
 This test is not covered by private insurance.

 Patients with commercial health insurance should check with their provider to see if the service is covered, Baker added.

-That would help catch more cases of the disease in its earliest stages, Acton added, which would improve patients’ survival rates.
+Screenings help catch more cases of the disease in its earliest stages, Acton added, which improves survival rates.

-“This isn’t for the hospital to make money.
-This is for the community to help find this cancer earlier.
-We are very aggressive in making sure we have good quality cancer care here for our community,” she said.
+“This is for the community to help find this cancer earlier.
+We are very aggressive in making sure we have good, quality cancer care here for our community,” she said.
 “A lot of these can be removed surgically and be cured if found early enough.”